Azur-tsx/Azur-tsx/README.md

 ## 🧪 Side Projects

-- [Does My Mouse Work](https://remyctrz.github.io/DMMW/) — a completely serious tool to check if your mouse is alive.
+- [Does My Mouse Work](https://Azur-tsx.github.io/DMMW/) — a completely serious tool to check if your mouse is alive.
 You're welcome.
+- [DevHub](https://github.com/Azur-tsx/DevHub) — A resource hub I created to help my students survive the web dev jungle.
+If it saves them one StackOverflow visit, it’s already a win.
+- [README Factory](https://github.com/Azur-tsx/readme-factory) — Because everyone deserves a half-decent GitHub profile, even if they don't know what `markdown` is.
+Answer a few questions, get a readme, pretend your repo is alive.
 - **Mileage tracker app for caregivers** — Backend worked great… until the frontend started modifying the wrong row.
 I’m fine, thanks for asking.

 ## 💬 Dev Quotes I Actually Use